England unchanged for second Test against New Zealand as Jack Leach passed fit after concussion

 Live on

-Captain Ben Stokes appeared to tweak his side while bowling in practice on Wednesday and subsequently seemed a doubt to play a part with the ball at Trent Bridge.

-However, England's decision to pick a spinner as opposed to another frontline seamer in Craig Overton suggests Stokes will play a full role as a bowler.

-Somerset paceman Overton and uncapped Yorkshire batter Harry Brook are left out once again.
+Somerset paceman Craig Overton and uncapped Yorkshire batter Harry Brook are left out once again from England's 14-man squad, with Parkinson too back on the sidelines.

 New Zealand will be forced into at least one change with all-rounder Colin de Grandhomme ruled out of the rest of the series with a heel injury he sustained on the third day at Lord's.